hmlongco/RxSwiftWidgets/README.md

 }
 ```

-This code should be equally easy to follow.
+After our first walkthrough this code should be equally easy to follow.
 A *ScrollWidget* builds a UIScrollView.
-A HStackWidget builds a horizontal UIStackView.
-And so on...
+A HStackWidget builds a horizontal UIStackView, and so on.

+There may be a few, however, that look somewhat less than obvious...

 ## Composition

 Like SwiftUI and Flutter, RxSwiftWidgets encourages composition.
 You might have noticed that our details example uses a *DetailsSectionWidget* and a *DetailsNameValueWidget*, and that both the list and the detail screen use a *UserPhotoWidget*.

 So what are they?

 Simply more WidgetView's.

 Here's the *UserPhotoWidget*.